mattcarlotta/nvi/README.md

 # NVI

-Pronounced "en-vee," it is a stand-alone .env file parser for interpolating and assigning ENVs into a process locally or remotely.
+nvi, pronounced "en-vee," is a stand-alone .env file parser for interpolating and assigning ENVs into a process locally or remotely.

 ## Wiki